EdDataScienceEES/tutorial-emmmahouse/index.md

 The differences between gganimate and plot_ly packages for animated infographics:\
 *'gganimate'* - built on ggplot2, limited interactivity, animated frame-by-frame and can be exported as a GIF or video.
-*'plot_ly'* - involves full interactviity including zoom, creates continuous animation, exported as a HTML and easier for beginners.
+*'plot_ly'* - involves full interactivity including zoom, creates continuous animation, exported as a HTML and easier for beginners.

 The only difference to the code for an animation is follows:
 ```